Comparing Logical and Physical ERD

 columns added to order

 That's all for our logical ERD.
-Since it aims at representing business requirements, it's quite simple and, as you can see, we haven't add any keys yet.
+Since it aims to represent business requirements, it's quite simple, and as you can see, we haven't added any keys yet.

 From Logical ERD to Physical ERD

-In this section, we are going to form a physical ERD from the logical ERD drew in the previous section.
+In this section, we will form a physical ERD from the logical ERD we drew in the previous section.

 1. Right-click on the background of the logical ERD and select Utilities > Transit to Physical ERD... from the popup menu.